 Special Educational Needs and Disability Provision

-Students with SEND are included in the mainstream curriculum and are fully integrated into the school community.
-We want our students to achieve their true potential we pride ourselves on being open, friendly and caring.
+Students with SEND attend mainstream classes and are fully integrated into the school community.
+We want our students to achieve their true potential.
+We pride ourselves on being open, friendly and caring.
 Listening to student views and developing positive relationships with parents and carers are at the heart of what we do.

 The Learning Zone is open to all students at Beverley Grammar School ensuring that every student has access to support they need.

 Opening from 8:30am each morning, it has a staffed after school homework club which runs Monday – Thursday until 4:30pm.
-The Learning Zone is staffed throughout break and lunch times ensuring students have a safe haven to relax and recharge
+The Learning Zone is staffed throughout break and lunch times ensuring students have a safe haven to relax and recharge.

 Learning Support is a great place!
 You can do homework at lunch or after school whatever suits you best.
 When you arrive there is always a bubbly, happy atmosphere with people always willing to help.
-There are always people here that you can talk to when you are feeling down they brighten your day!
+There are always people here that you can talk to when you are feeling down; they brighten your day!

-SEND Coordinator: Rachel Glover
+SEND Coordinator: Rachel Glover – email@example.com

-SEND Governor: Sally Ann Pindar
+SEND Governor: Sally Ann Pindar – firstname.lastname@example.org

 East Riding Local Offer (links to external site)